St. George's Basilica, Malta: New high altar and canopy

 In 1960 a new main altar was dedicated.
 It was made from white Carrara marble on the design of Carlo Pisi.
 The altar depicts four angels wearing clerical vestments on their knees while lifting the horizontal piece of the altar on their shoulders.
 This was the first altar table in Gozo to be dedicated in any church.
 The bronze and gold gilded canopy over the high altar is indeed impressive.
 It was made in 1967 following the liturgical reform promulgated by the Second Vatican Council.
 The canopy was based on the design of Bernini's in St Peter's Rome.

 Titular statue

 But the main attraction is the wooden statue of the patron saint, St George, sculpted in wood by Pietru Pawl Azzopardi in 1839.
 It was the first titular statue acquired by a parish church in Gozo.
 According to uninterrupted tradition, the statue was commissioned as an ex-voto.
 The statue underwent significant restoration in 1903 and 1996.
 The statue is located on the right hand side of the chapel of Saint Cajetan.

 Medieval ciborium

 In 1816, during demolition and reconstruction works on the façade of the basilica, a very old ciborium, belonging to St George's parish church, was discovered hidden in the walls of the church.
 The ciborium dates from Medieval times (12th century) and is mentioned in various manuscripts and records about the parish church.
-Today the ciborium is kept at the Gozo Cathedral Museum, because according to scholars, this Ciborium has nothing to do with the history of this church.
+Today the ciborium is kept at the Gozo Cathedral Museum.